Student Leadership Conference

 200 selected MESA computer science and engineering undergraduate students

 More than 30 MESA center directors from throughout the state

 Various national, state, and local government representatives

-Students attend a series of six workshops focused on leadership and its importance.
-Industry-provided facilitators work with students during 45-minute sessions on a leadership topic of their choice.
-See the conference agenda for this year’s workshop descriptions and content.
+Students attend a series of pre conference webinars and on site workshops focused on developing emotional inteligence and leadership skills and its importance.
+See the conference agenda for this year’s content.

 Idea Accelerator Challenge

 Teams of MESA students participating in the MESA Idea Accelerator pilot will attend SLC and present their Accelerator pitch before peers, alumni and industry.
 Live voting will identify semi-finalists who will have the opportunity to receive coaching from key industry volunteers before making a final pitch to an exclusive group of industry representatives at the Industry and Alumni Reception.
 A winner will be selected and announced at the Saturday Awards Banquet.

 An invite-only event for MESA alumni, industry representatives and elected officials to gather for an update on MESA’s partnerships and future plans.

 Designed as a vehicle for industry, graduate schools and government agencies to discuss opportunities with current undergraduates.

 For the second year, MESA will award the Ray Landis Impact Award.
 This distinguished honor is bestowed upon a visionary in diversity and STEM education.
 At the 2018 MESA Student Leadership Conference, we commemorated the life and impact of Ray Landis with the inaagural award given to Rick Ainsworth.